chris-barry/darkweb-everywhere/README.md

 ## Contributing

 HTTPSEverywhere has a good [guide][2] to make rules.
-The only difference is, make sure the name is prepended with the word, "Onion".
+The only difference is, make sure the name is appended with "Onion".

 ## Disclaimer